SKaplanOfficial/PyXA/sphinx/source/tutorial/index.rst

       return Application('Safari').windows()[0].currentTab.url()
    })();

 As you can see, the syntax of PyXA closely follows the syntax of JXA while remaining true to the standard conventions of Python.
 Most notably, multi-word names for variables and methods use the Pythonic snake_case format instead of camelCase.
-For example, as seen above, PyXA uses `current_tab` while JXA uses `currentTab`.
+For example, as seen above, PyXA uses :func:`~PyXA.apps.Safari.XASafariWindow.current_tab` while JXA uses `currentTab`.
 Another difference is that PyXA prefers object properties while JXA blurs the line between properties and methods.
 In PyXA, the properties listed in an application's scripting dictionary are referenced using the dot notation for object properties, and actions on objects are executed via method calls.
 PyXA also includes properties and methods beyond those described in scripting dictionaries on an application-specific basis.

 Like AppleScript and JXA, PyXA's syntax is often flexible, allowing multiple ways to accomplish the same goal.
 All of the following code samples are valid ways to create the same workflow as above.